-Welcome to my new website.
+Welcome to my website.
 Here you can read about my latest writings and activities, see some pictures, access my bibliography, contact me, or order books, ebooks, and audiobooks via the links provided on those pages.
 A link in the menu takes you to a special section about Melanie Tem and her work.
 Be sure to take a look at my new Climate Change page.
 Also check out my Facebook, Twitter, Instagram, and Pinterest pages, as well as view some YouTube videos, by clicking the buttons below or to the right on interior pages.

 “One of the finest and most productive writers of imaginative literature in North America.”—Dan Simmons

 Steve Rasnic Tem’s writing career spans over 40 years, including poetry, plays, short stories, and novels in the genres of fantasy, science fiction, horror, crime, regional fiction set in the Appalachian South, as well as a less-classifiable imaginative prose more than one critic has called “Temism.”
 His collaborative novella with his late wife Melanie Tem, The Man On The Ceiling, won the World Fantasy, Bram Stoker, and International Horror Guild awards in 2001.
 He has also won the Bram Stoker, International Horror Guild, and British Fantasy Awards for his solo work.
 His recent novel UBO (Solaris, January 2017) is a dark science fictional tale about violence and its origins, featuring such historical viewpoint characters as Jack the Ripper, Stalin, and Heinrich Himmler.
 Steve’s southern gothic novel Blood Kin (Solaris, March 2014), won the 2014 Bram Stoker Award.
 His other novels are his YA The Mask Shop of Doctor Blaack (Hex, 2018), Deadfall Hotel (Solaris, 2012), The Man On The Ceiling (Wizards of the Coast Discoveries, 2008, written with Melanie Tem as an expansion of their novella), The Book of Days (Subterranean, 2002), Daughters (Grand Central, 2001, also written with Melanie Tem), and Excavation (Avon, 1987).
 A handbook on writing, Yours to Tell: Dialogues on the Art & Practice of Fiction, also written with Melanie, appeared in 2017 from Apex Books.